honestrox logo

 5. Ask a friend to ask someone to take a picture

-Nope.
-I’m not doing it.
-I’d much rather take a selfie, put a timer in, or lose my camera over the edge.
-Most of the time, though, I’m going to have the person I’m with ask a stranger to take our picture.
+You’d never catch me asking a stranger DIRECTLY to take a picture of me and a friend.
+If it were up to me, I would have always opted for a selfie or put a timer in and lose my camera over the edge.
+Most of the time, though, I made the person I was with ask a stranger to take our picture.

-I can’t put myself in that position where I have to:
+I couldn’t put myself in that position where I had to:

 1. Stop a stranger